Pathology collection: the perfect career for returning to work

 Parents care about medical care.

 At a friend’s first baby shower, the couple were gifted a first aid kit by a close relative.
 They both thought was a weird, almost morbid, choice.
 But experienced mums and dads know about the coming years of scratched knees, bee stings, and sweat-matted foreheads.
-Now a dad of three, my friend completely comprehends the knowing look he noticed when receiving that present (even though he probably still would have preferred whiskey).
+Now a dad of three, my friend completely comprehends the knowing look he noticed when receiving that present.

 The pre-natal classes, the parent’s groups, the up-all-night-Googling symptoms, can make parenthood feel almost like the first few years of a med degree.
 The good news is this interest in health and medicine is an advantage for those considering returning to work in pathology collection, or undertaking a blood collection course.